panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ## 3. Fields

 Class fields are variables that hold information.
-Fields can be defined at 2 levels:
+Fields can be attached to 2 entities:

 1. Fields on the class instance
 2. Fields on the class itself (aka static)

+The fields also have 2 levels of accessibility:

+1. Public: the field is accessible anywhere
+2. Private: the field is accessible only within the body of the class

 ### 3.1 Public instance fields